 We observe that Eq. \eqref{hillnorm} is a biconfluent Heun equation in the reduced form, Eq. \eqref{eq:bhr} being $\beta=-k_3$, $\gamma=k_2+\frac{k_3^2}{4}$, $\delta=-2k_1$ and $\alpha^2=-4k_0$.

 By Theorem \ref{th:case2} we obtain the arithmetic condition $\lambda:=1+s_0 \alpha^2=-(s_\infty\gamma+2d+1)$ over the parameters of Eq. \eqref{hillnorm}.
-Then, in order to achieve Picard-Vessiot integrability we should obtain polynomial solutions of the auxiliar equation defined as follows.
+Then, in order to achieve Picard-Vessiot integrability we should obtain polynomial solutions of the auxiliary equation defined as follows.

 By the use of Asymptotic Iteration Method to Eq. \eqref{hillaux} we get the conditions for the existence of such solutions.
 We compute these conditions for $d=1$ and signs selection $s_\infty=1$, $s_0=1$,